Order of Free Gardeners

 The Order of Free Gardeners is a fraternal society that was founded in Scotland in the middle of the 17th century and later spread to England and Ireland.
-Like numerous other friendly societies of the time, its principal aim was the sharing of secret knowledge linked to the profession and mutual aid.
-In the 19th century, its activities of mutual insurance became predominant.
-By the end of the 20th century, it had become almost entirely extinct.
+Thereafter, Free Gardenery spread to many other parts of the world initially to countries of the Empire.
+As with numerous other friendly societies of the time, its principal aim was the sharing of secret knowledge relevant to the profession of gardening, and mutual aid.
+Other such societies which were, and are, similar to Free Gardeners and Freemasons include, for example: Free Fishermen, Free Wrights (Carpenters), Free Colliers amongst several others.
+In the latter part of the 19th century, the activities of the Free Gardeners local mutual insurance, paying benefits for sickness, unemployment and funeral expenses began to dominate its activities to the detriment of initiation by ritual.
+By the end of the 20th century, the Order of Free Gardeners had become almost extinct.

-In 1849, The Ancient Order of Free Gardeners Scotland formed at Penicuik.
+In 1849, The Ancient Order of Free Gardeners Scotland, (a Grand Lodge similar to those of Freemasonry) was formed at Lasswade, Midlothian.
+The stated purpose of this body was to bring all existing lodges, in Scotland, under its control.
+It failed in this aim.
+Another attempt was made to create a single national governing body in 1859 at Edinburgh to which all known Free Gardeners lodges had been invited.
+That also was a failure but resulted in the formation of two Grand Lodges one for the east of Scotland and another for the west of the country.

 In 1956, due to falling attendances in Scotland, the Grand Lodge charter was transferred to Cape Town, South Africa.
-In September 2005, the Ancient Order returned to Scotland when the Countess of Elgin Lodge no. 105 received its Charter to meet in Dysart, Fife.
+In September 2005, the Ancient Order returned to Scotland when the Countess of Elgin Lodge No. 105, received its Charter to meet in Dysart, Fife.
 2006 sees the return of the Grand Lodge of Free Gardeners Scotland from Cape Town to Scotland.

 Although the Free Gardeners have always remained independent of Freemasonry, the history and organisation of the two orders show numerous similarities.
 Some commentators have pointed to possible mutual influences in the ancient history of the two organisations.